jerdog/auth0-blog/_posts/2018-09-14-what-facebook-disinformation-scandal-means-for-your-company.markdown

 layout: post
 title: "What the Facebook Disinformation Scandal Means for Your Company"
 metatitle: "How the Facebook Disinformation Scandal Affects Your Company"
-description: "Learn how company data breach incidents could be avoided using strong identity management tools"
+description: "Implement identity management tools for all of your users as you scale."
 metadescription: "Learn how implementing strong identity management tools from Auth0 could help to avoid company data breach incidents as you scale"
 date: 2018-09-14 14:38
 category: Hot Topics, Security, Breaches